Herve-2476/variable-data_for_Scribus/README.md

 python run_unitary.py 10000 8
 ```

 This command will create 10000 files with 8 instances python to create sla files and each instance python will launch 1 instance ( if number_of_export_instances is not set in settings.py file with another value ) to export the sla files.
 Normally it's better because the eight cores of the machine are always in use( 8 for generate sla files and 8 for export).
-In some cases you will have to launch only one instance Python ( if you control the unicity of each file for example ), thus you will be able to launch the command :
+In some cases you will have to launch only one instance Python ( if you want to control the unicity of each file for example ), thus you will be able to launch the command :

 ```bash
 python run_unitary.py 10000 1 8